reductstore/reductstore/docs/http-api/entry-api.md

 {% endswagger-parameter %}

 {% swagger-parameter in="header" required="true" name="Content-Length" %}
-Content-length is required to start asynchronous write operation
+Content-length is required to start an asynchronous write operation
 {% endswagger-parameter %}

 {% swagger-response status="200: OK" description="The record is written" %}